A future-proof LMS and rapid e-learning programme for 50,000+

 A future-proof success story

-There were over 85,000 course registrations from these users, meaning that on average, each user signed up for four or more courses.
+In total, over 50,000 users were trained.
+More than 85,000 course enrolments by 16,000 users were registered in the first 16 days after launch.
+Meaning that on average, each user signed up for four or more courses.
 This is a testament to the quality and value of the LMS, as all content on B-Bright was voluntary, yet it still kept people coming back for more learning.

 Beyond 2022, the LMS will be reused for the next two Commonwealth Games, saving significant time and money.